Start your business

 When filing your Articles of Incorporation, you must list a registered agent who is an individual residing in the state or a corporation with an office in the state that is authorized to do business in South Carolina.
 You must include a South Carolina street address for the registered office and not a P.O. box.

 While someone in the corporation can serve as the corporation’s registered agent, this is generally not advisable.
-Having a separate registered agent helps give space between your business and business activities and any legal issues.
+Having a separate registered agent helps prevent situations like being served with notice of a lawsuit at your business in front of clients.

 Filing the Articles of Incorporation registers and establishes your business with the state.
 In this document, you will need to include: